-- PV does not use any fuel or other consumable. - PV is noiseless (except for fan-noise from inverters and transformers).
+- PV does not use any fuel or other consumable. - PV is noiseless (except for fan-noise from inverters and transformers). - Power is produced in the daytime when demand is high. - PV complements wind power as the generic seasonal/daily generation profile is different. - PV offers grid-stabilisation features. - PV modules have a long lifetime of more than 30 years and PV modules can be recycled to a high degree (Ref.
+47). - PV systems are modular and easy to install. - Operation & Maintenance (O&M) of PV plants is simple and limited as there are no moving parts, with the exception of tracker systems, and no wear and tear.
+Inverters need only be replaced once or twice during the operational life of the installation.

-- Power is produced in the daytime when demand is high. - PV complements wind power as the generic seasonal/daily generation profile is different. - PV offers grid-stabilisation features. - PV modules have a long lifetime of more than 30 years and PV modules can be recycled. - PV systems are modular and easy to install. - Operation & Maintenance (O&M) of PV plants is simple and limited as there are no moving parts, with the exception of tracker systems, and no wear and tear.
-Inverters need only be replaced once or twice during the operational life of the installation. - Large PV power plants can be installed on land that otherwise are of no commercial use (landfills, areas of restricted access or chemically polluted areas). - PV systems integrated in buildings require no incremental ground space, and the electrical inter-connection is readably available at no or small additional cost.
+- Large PV power plants can be installed on land that otherwise are of no or limited commercial use (watercollection/pesticide-free areas, landfills, low-lands, areas of restricted access or chemically polluted areas). - PV systems integrated into buildings require no incremental ground space, and the electrical inter-connection and export capacity is readily available at no or small additional cost. - Affordable aesthetic panels are expected to become available for building integration in the coming years.

-- PV systems have high upfront costs and a low capacity factor. - Aesthetic concerns may limit the use of PV in certain urban environments and in the open space when the visual impact is unacceptable. - PV installations can only provide ancillary services in specific situations as generation usually follows the daily and yearly variations in solar irradiation. - Materials abundancy (In, Ga, Te) is of concern for large-scale deployment of some thin-film technologies (CIGS, CdTe). - Some thin-film technologies do contain small amounts of toxic cadmium and arsenic. - The best perovskite absorbers contain soluble organic lead compounds, which are toxic and environmentally hazardous at a level that calls for extraordinary precautions. - PV systems are quite area intensive as the MWp/ha factor is quite low, typically around 0.5-0.8 MWp/ha depending on scale and application.
+- PV systems have high upfront costs and a low capacity factor. - Aesthetic concerns may limit the use of PV in certain urban environments and in the open space when the visual impact is unacceptable. - PV installations can only provide ancillary services in specific situations as generation usually follows the daily and yearly variations in solar irradiation. - Materials abundancy (In, Ga, Te) is of concern for large-scale deployment of some thin-film technologies (CIGS, CdTe). - Some thin-film technologies do contain small amounts of toxic cadmium and arsenic. - The best perovskite absorbers contain soluble organic lead compounds, which are toxic and environmentally hazardous at a level that calls for extraordinary precautions. - PV systems are quite area intensive as the MW_p /ha factor is typically around $0.8 0.9 \, MW_p$ /ha for Fixed Tilt installations and down to 0.6 0.7 for Horizontal Single Axis Trackers, including additional areas (25 ± 10 %) required for internal roads, compounds and transformer stations.

-The environmental impacts from manufacturing, installing and operating of PV systems are limited.
+The environmental impacts from manufacturing, installation and operation of PV systems are limited.